ikuo/kumihama/README.md

     $ sbt run

-At first time, google oauth URL will be opened.
-When you continue, OAuth access token will be stored into `./oauth_access.token`.
+[At first time] a google oauth URL will be opened or displayed.
+After finishing the auth process, a pair of OAuth access token and secret will be stored into `./oauth_access.token`.

+[At every time]
-If it successfully finished, a message like the following should be displayed.
+When it successfully finished, a message like the following should be displayed.

     [info] Running m2g
     Adding 2 rows
     [success] Total time: 4 s, completed 2011/12/29 17:05:33

+## Running in a batch
+Run the following command and you will get an all-in-one jar at `./target/KumihamaApp-assembly-1.0.jar`

+    $ sbt assembly

+Put `./oauth_access.token` and the all-in-one jar into a directory (as $KUMIHAMA_APP1) on a server that runs batches.
+Execute the following command in a batch (e.g. cron):

+    cd $KUMIHAMA_APP1 && java -jar KumihamaApp-assembly-1.0.jar